sumatrapdfreader/sumatrapdf/docs/md/Debugging-Sumatra.md

 # Debugging Sumatra

-## **How to help us debug Sumatra hangs or crashes**
+**Help us debug Sumatra hangs or crashes**

 If Sumatra crashes or hangs reliably on your machine but we can't reproduce it ourselves, you can help us by debugging it.
 Here's a tutorial on how to do it.

 Please first test with latest pre-release version from [https://www.sumatrapdfreader.org/prerelease.html](https://www.sumatrapdfreader.org/prerelease.html)

 Some bugs might already be fixed there compared to latest

 Those instructions require SumatraPDF 3.2 or later.

+## Getting logs

+We log information that might be helpful in debugging issues in memory.
+Sometimes we might ask you to send us logs.

+To see the logs: press `Ctrl + K` ([Command Palette](Command-Palette.md)), type `show log`

+This saves current logs to a file and opens default .txt editor with log file.

 ## Install necessary software